Engie fully acquires Australia’s first large-scale BESS built on a decommissioned coal plant

 This marks a new phase in the ownership structure of what was the country’s first grid-scale battery storage developed at the site of a decommissioned coal-fired power station.
 Engie now owns 100% of the BESS.

-The project was delivered by Eku Energy, with technology and long-term services being provided by Fluence.
+The project was delivered by Engie with developer Eku Energy, and technology and long-term services provided by Fluence.
+It was built with Engie holding a 70% stake and Eku holding the remaining 30%, which Engie has now bought out.

 The 150MW/150MWh Hazelwood BESS is 1-hour duration and is located at the former Hazelwood coal plant in the Latrobe Valley, a site that ceased coal generation in 2017.
 Construction of the battery storage system project began in December 2021, and the system went online in June 2023.